-The initial treatment in the first few days after a sprain aims to settle down the pain and swelling by resting, applying ice packs, taking regular painkillers and elevating the ankle.
+The initial treatment after this type of injury aims to settle the pain and swelling by resting, applying ice packs, taking regular painkillers and elevating the ankle.

 It is important to remember that early weight bearing aids a quicker recovery.
 It is also important to keep the ankle moving to prevent stiffness.